OtemaY/Data-Science-Hackathon/README.md

-Work completed with 2 teammates
+Work completed with 2 teammates for a Data Science Hackathon